ScooloV/bbpedia/docs/dungeon_bowl/the_rules_of_dungeon_bowl.md

-**fggggWYOUR OPPONENTSTURN** ore a vf Cases a Player will find themselves able to Fr exarr J ''own during the opposition team's turn.  into th' 3 P'ayer ho,ciing the ball could be pushed \$lck e nd Zone but not Knocked Down by a
+**fggggWYOUR OPPONENTSTURN** ore a vf Cases a Player will find themselves able to Fr exarr J ''own during the opposition team's turn.  into th' 3 P'ayer ho,ciing the ball could be pushed \lck e nd Zone but not Knocked Down by a

 against them.